lsjordan/switch-upgrade-tool/README.md

 # switch-upgrade-tool
-Developed by Liam Jordan & Italik LTD
 Network switch OS upgrade tool.
-Primarily used for Cisco IOS
+Primarily used for Cisco IOS Developed by Liam Jordan - Network Engineer for Italik LTD

 ## Overview
 In the default mode this tool will connect to a switch IP (or list of IP's) and gather all required information about the current OS version.
 It compares this to a simple config file, and displays if an OS upgrade is required.
 It also has copy, upgrade and reload modes, which can be used to fully automate the upgrade.